Metal–organic framework: Biomimetic design and photocatalysis

-Mechanical Properties
+Mechanical properties

 Implementing MOFs in industry necessitates a thorough understanding of the mechanical properties since most processing techniques (e.g. extrusion and pelletization) expose the MOFs to substantial mechanical compressive stresses.
 The mechanical response of porous structures is of interest as these structures can exhibit unusual response to high pressures.
 While zeolites (microporous, aluminosilicate minerals) can give some insights into the mechanical response of MOFs, the presence of organic linkers as opposed to zeolites, makes for novel mechanical responses.
 MOFs are very structurally diverse meaning that it is challenging to classify all of their mechanical properties.
-Additionally, variability in MOFs from batch to batch and extreme experimental conditions (Diamond anvil cells) mean that experimental determination of mechanical response to loading is limited, however many computational models have been made to determine structure-property relationships.
+Additionally, variability in MOFs from batch to batch and extreme experimental conditions (diamond anvil cells) mean that experimental determination of mechanical response to loading is limited, however many computational models have been made to determine structure-property relationships.
 Main MOF systems that have been explored are zeolitic imidazolate frameworks (ZIFs), Carboxylate MOFs, Zirconium-based MOFs, among others.
 Generally, the MOFs undergo three processes under compressive loading (which is relevant in a processing context): amorphization, hyperfilling, and/or pressure induced phase transitions.
 During amorphization linkers buckle and the internal porosity within the MOF collapses.
 During hyperfilling the MOF which is being hydrostatically compressed in a liquid (typically solvent) will expand rather than contract due to a filling of pores with the loading media.
 Finally, pressure induced phase transitions where the structure of the crystal is altered during the loading are possible.
 The response of the MOF is predominantly dependent on the linker species and the inorganic nodes.
+However, certain MOFs exhibit guest-dependent crystal polymorphism, where different guest molecules can induce distinct crystal phases or configurations.
+This phenomenon results in MOF crystal structures that change depending on the composition of the surrounding gaseous environment.